Die Tat (Swiss newspaper): Editorial style and financial difficulties

-However, the newspaper's aggressive style, sometimes also towards Migros, soon led to fierce criticism from a growing number of members of the administration, who also referred to numerous expressions of displeasure from cooperative members.
-In addition, the annual deficits of 8 to 12 million Swiss francs far exceeded the targets and a balanced account, as demanded by Arnold for a period that had now been extended to five years, no longer seemed achievable.
+Management intervention

 Arnold finally demanded that Schawinski dismiss two or three activists from the works group of the left-wing SJU union, including Hanspeter Bürgin in particular, whom he considered to be mainly responsible for the newspaper's economically critical, sharp course.
 When Schawinski refused, Arnold dismissed him without notice on July 26, 1978.
 He gave the editorial team clear guidelines for their work, which were intended to bring about a change in the style of the newspaper, but not, in his opinion, an actual change of course.
 Bürgin then left the newspaper of his own accord.

 Arnold appointed the previous deputy editor-in-chief Gerd Klinner as editor-in-chief.
 Klinner initially accepted the position, but then rejected it after consulting with the editorial team, who demanded that Schawinski be reinstated as editor-in-chief.
 Pierre Arnold refused and asked the editorial team to appoint two other editors alongside Klinner to form an interim three-man editorial team.
 The editorial team chose Urs P. Gasche and Karl Biffiger.
-At the same time, however, it demanded an editorial statute that would guarantee the continuation of the previous direction.
-However, it was not possible to agree on an editorial statute in which Migros wanted to include its "guidelines" in subsequent discussions.